 How to properly care for your pillow

 Once you have a new pillow, there are things you can do to help keep it in good condition for as long as possible.
 Namely, you’ll want to clean your pillow regularly.
 Keep in mind the care instructions will vary depending on the pillow type you choose.

 If your foam pillow is washable, you can soak it in a tub of warm water with a little detergent, then squeeze out the suds and rinse thoroughly several times.

-Since you're going to be putting a pillowcase over your freshly washed and clean pillow, you don't have to spot-treat stains, but this is still an option.
-For dark stains, you can pretreat it like you would a stain on your clothes.
+Since you’re going to be putting a pillowcase over your freshly washed and clean pillow, you don’t have to spot-treat stains, but this is still an option.
+For dark stains, you can pretreat them like you would a stain on your clothes.
 (Is it time for a new pillowcase?
-Here's how to tell if a standard size pillowcase is right for you.)
+Here’s how to tell if a standard-size pillowcase is right for you.)